CitizenScientist/CitizenHealthScientist/README.md

 ### Topics

-The science of health and healing is the overarching topic for the CitizenScientist, although just as scientific knowledge evolves, the topics on this page will also evolve.
+The science of health and healing is the overarching topic for the Citizen Health Scientist, although just as scientific knowledge evolves, the topics on this page will also evolve.

 ```
 Some topics will include: